bkw777/reQUAD/README.md

 The first time the device is powered up, it will be in a random bank number.

-The first thing you should do after install is blindly explicitly switch to bank 1.
+The first thing you should do after install is "blindly" switch to each bank,
+and do a cold-reset in each bank to wipe all banks of any random data.
+(only cold-reset, not power-cycle.
+If you power-cycle, the reQUAD may switch to a random bank again.)

+In BASIC type `OUT 128,3` \[Enter\], then CTRL+BREAK+RESET.
+In BASIC type `OUT 128,2` \[Enter\], then CTRL+BREAK+RESET.
+In BASIC type `OUT 128,1` \[Enter\], then CTRL+BREAK+RESET.
-In BASIC type `OUT 128,0` \[Enter\],
+In BASIC type `OUT 128,0` \[Enter\], then CTRL+BREAK+RESET.
-then ignore any messages and immediately press RESET.
-Only RESET, or CTRL+BREAK+RESET, but NOT power-cycle!
-Power-cycle will make the bank number unknown and random again.

-And then either install 0QUAD or at least create an empty text file named BANK1 so that you can identify which bank you are in.
-Then repeat for banks 2, 3, 4.

-After that, either 0QUAD or the text file names will let you see which bank you are in at any time, for instance after a power-cycle.
+Now all 4 banks have been wiped clean of any random data, and you are sitting in bank 1.
+From now on, don't do CTRL+BREAK+RESET any more, just RESET (unless you actually want to wipe a bank).

+Now there are 3 main options for using the banks from no on.
+Manual control,
+BANK.BA,
+0QUAD

 ### Manual Control

-To switch banks manually without 0QUAD:
+To switch banks manually without 0QUAD or BANK.BA:
 In BASIC, type `OUT 128,n`, where n is the desired bank number from 0 to 3,
 then immediately press RESET on the back of the machine.